sa-tre/satre-specification/docs/source/pillars/data_management.md

   - Recommended
 * - 3.5.2.
   - You should conduct regular vulnerability scans of TRE infrastructure.
-  - Ensuring that scans are done on a regular basis can enable {ref}`TRE operator <admin_roles>`s can identify and address weaknesses that may have been introduced during the operational lifetime of the TRE.
+  - Ensuring that scans are done on a regular basis can enable {ref}`TRE operators <admin_roles>` can identify and address weaknesses that may have been introduced during the operational lifetime of the TRE.
   - Recommended
 * - 3.5.3.
   - You should regularly check the compliance of machine and resource configurations.